Wild Horse Nine: Production

-In February 2025, it was reported that a film written and directed by Martin McDonagh was in development for Searchlight Pictures with Blueprint Pictures and Film4 producing and Taylor Friedman and Peter Spencer overseeing the project for Searchlight Pictures.
-It would be produced by Graham Broadbent, Pete Czernin and Anita Overland.
+In February 2025, it was reported that a film written and directed by Martin McDonagh was in development for Searchlight Pictures with Blueprint Pictures and Film4 producing and Taylor Friedman and Peter Spencer overseeing the project.
+It would be produced by Graham Broadbent, Pete Czernin, and Anita Overland.
 The film was set to star Sam Rockwell, John Malkovich, and Mark Ruffalo.
 The same month, Parker Posey joined the cast.
 In March 2025, Steve Buscemi joined the cast, replacing Ruffalo after he left the project.
-Mariana di Girolamo, Tom Waits, Ailín Salas and Paola Giannini are also part of the cast.
-Principal photography began that same month, on Rapa Nui. and in April on a rayuela club in Conchalí, the Arturo Merino Benítez International Airport, and the center of Santiago.
-Filming wrapped on April 28.
+Mariana di Girolamo, Tom Waits, Ailín Salas, and Paola Giannini are also part of the cast.
+Ben Davis was announced as the film's cinematographer.

+Principal photography began that month, on Rapa Nui, and then, in April, continued at a rayuela club in Conchalí, the Arturo Merino Benítez International Airport, and the center of Santiago city.
+Filming wrapped on 28 April.